mjseaman/dev_bootcamp_phase3_prep/exercises/README.md

 ```sh
 $ rake db:test:prepare
 ```
 If we run our tests again we find they are still failing.
 So how do we fix this?
-Well one problem we are having is with mass assignment.
+Well one problem we are having is with <a href="http://guides.rubyonrails.org/security.html#mass-assignment" target="_blank">mass assignment</a>.
 We cannot mass assign attributes to a model without declaring them in our attr_accessible statement.
 So let's declare our attributes in the model.
 To do so navigate to ```app/models/user.rb``` and open the file.
 From here let's add our attribute accessible's like so:
 ```ruby
 class User < ActiveRecord::Base
   attr_accessible :username, :email, :password